 Danube University Krems is the leading university for continuing education.
 As the only public university for continuing education within the German-speaking countries, Danube University Krems sets the standards for lifelong learning.
 In 1995 it opened its doors to students and was first created as a competence center for scientific specialization that focused on the pressing challenges at the time designing study courses accordingly.
-Today, three faculties with 17 departments are successfully engaged in teaching and research; up to 20,000 people have graduated from the University for Continuing Education.
+Since its foundation, Danube University Krems, as a public university, has a deep impact on dealing with challenges society faces.

 Follow us on this site through 20 successful, exciting years.